This post may contain affiliate links.

 Well I’m here to tell you that the opposite is true.
 School days are actually the worst days of your life.
 I’m an adult, I was a child, I went to school and I’ve lived the last 30 years plus outside school.
 The adult part of my life has been far, far happier and I actually had a pretty good school experience.
 I’m not down on that.
 But let’s all just look at reality for a moment.

-School Days are the Worst Days of Your Life
+School Days are the Best Days of Your Life

 I read a post yesterday, it talked about how children in classrooms were ” adequately stimulated”.
 Those are the 2 most depressing words I’ve ever read.
 Who wants to be “adequately stimulated” for 14 years or so?
 It made me think of lab rats.
 That’s what got me thinking.
 Why do we tell kids that once they leave school, that’s it, nothing better will happen?
 Surely that’s counterproductive?